bocoup/web-platform-contribution-guide/src/skills.rst

     These are links to other resources that are generally exposed to the user by the user agent so that the user can cause the user agent to navigate to those resources, e.g. to visit them in a browser or download them.

 In this example, the HTML standard is defining what a hyperlink is, so that it can be referenced later.

-Algorithm
-'''''''''

-An algorithm is a recipe for how a browser should do something.
-Algorithms describe the control flow that a user agent implements.
+Definitions in one specification can also be referenced by other specifications.

+It should be possible (in principle) to expand each reference with its definition without changing the meaning of the specification.
 For example:

-    The activation behavior of ``a`` elements that create hyperlinks is to run the following steps:

-    1. If the target of the click event is an img element with an ismap attribute specified, then server-side image map processing must be performed, as follows:

-    ….

-    2. Follow the hyperlink or download the hyperlink created by the a element, as determined by the download attribute and any expressed user preference, passing hyperlink suffix, if the steps above defined it.

-In this example the HTML Standard is specifying the activation behavior algorithm.
-You can see how the "definition" for Hyperlink is used here.

-Requirement
-'''''''''''

-A requirement is something that the web developer or web browser needs to do in order to conform to the specification.
-For example:

-    If the itemprop attribute is specified on an ``a`` element, then the href attribute must also be specified.

-This is a requirement for web developers (to omit the href attribute if ``itemprop`` is specified).
-This requirement does not say anything about what web browsers have to do if this requirement were to be violated.
-There is no implicit relationship between requirements for one conformance class to requirements for another conformance class.

-Requirements typically use words like "must".
+    Let *hyperlink suffix* be a U+003F QUESTION MARK character, the value of *x* expressed as a base-ten integer using **ASCII digits**, a U+002C COMMA character (,), and the value of *y* expressed as a base-ten integer using **ASCII digits**.

+"ASCII digit" is defined as "a code point in the range U+0030 (0) to U+0039 (9), inclusive", so this is equivalent:

+    Let *hyperlink suffix* be a U+003F QUESTION MARK character, the value of *x* expressed as a base-ten integer using **code points in the range U+0030 (0) to U+0039 (9), inclusive**, a U+002C COMMA character (,), and the value of *y* expressed as a base-ten integer using **code points in the range U+0030 (0) to U+0039 (9), inclusive**.

 Statement of Fact
 '''''''''''''''''